Other Uses of GMOs

 Learn more about soybeans as a commodity crop.

 Some GMOs are even saving lives.
 Since the 1980’s genetic engineering has been used to develop human insulin.
 Currently, about five million Americans use genetically modified insulin, and without GMOs, the demand for insulin would not be met.

 Researchers are also studying the use of monoclonal antibodies produced in GMO tobacco plants as a potential drug treatment to combat Ebola.
 In fact, vaccines derived from GMO techniques are already preventing a range of diseases including hepatitis A and B, diphtheria, tetanus, pertussis and polio.
-Other GMO vaccines are under development for which non-GMO methods have been ineffective including vaccines to fight cholera, malaria and other diseases.
+Other GMO vaccines are under development for which non-GMO methods have been ineffective, including vaccines to fight cholera, malaria and other diseases.

 Genetically engineered crops are used to grow renewable fuels as well, such as ethanol and biodiesel.
 Ethanol is traditionally produced from GMO corn and biodiesel from GMO soybeans.
-Additionally, researchers are developing second generation of biofuels produced from cellulosic biomass and algae.
+Additionally, researchers are developing the second generation of biofuels produced from cellulosic biomass and algae.

-Certain biotech corn varieties enable more efficient biofuels production by improving the process through which cellulose and/or starch is broken down and converted to fuel.
+Certain biotech corn varieties enable more efficient biofuel production by improving the process through which cellulose and/or starch is broken down and converted to fuel.
 This helps reduce the environmental impact of the manufacturing process by decreasing the amount of water, electricity, and natural gas needed to produce biofuel.